 Baxendell’s mother Mary, née Shepley, had a lifelong interest in observing the night sky, which encouraged Baxendell’s interest in astronomy.
 Whilst carrying out his role as Superintendent he continued pursuing this interest, particularly the study of variable stars.
 Prior to arriving in Southport Baxendell’s observing logs showed he had been studying variable stars since 1836, and by 1849 had made his first contribution to the Royal Astronomical Society, followed by enrolment as a Fellow in 1858.
 His competent astronomical studies ensured he became highly regarded at private UK observatories, giving him the opportunity to communicate with many well known 19th century astronomers.
 In 1865 he married Mary Anne Pogson, sister of the astronomer Norman Pogson who developed the modern scale for determining stellar magnitude (brightness), and like Baxendell he was also interested in studying variable stars.
-Baxendell also had an interest in studying solar phenomenon such as sunspot numbers, and was attempting to establish if there was any significant impact on the earth’s magnetic field or atmosphere.
+Baxendell also had an interest in studying solar phenomena such as sunspot numbers and was attempting to establish if there was any significant impact on the earth’s magnetic field or atmosphere.
 In 1884 as a renowned meteorologist he was elected a Fellow of the Royal Society without seeking that honour.
 Interestingly James Joule was one of his sponsors, and the SI unit of energy was named ‘Joule’ in recognition of his major contributions to science.

-In 1877 the polymath Thomas S. Bazley who shared Baxendell’s lifelong passion for astronomy, donated and delivered to Baxendell’s home at 14 Liverpool Road, Birkdale, a Thomas Cooke & Sons 6 inch telescope.
+In 1877 the polymath Thomas S. Bazley shared Baxendell’s lifelong passion for astronomy donated and delivered to Baxendell’s home at 14 Liverpool Road, Birkdale, a Thomas Cooke & Sons 6 inch telescope.
 Also included was a Troughton & Simms transit telescope for the precise observation of star positions, and star transits for setting extremely accurate clocks used to set marine chronometers, plus the timber observatory structure for housing them.
 Upon installation in his garden Baxendell renamed his house “The Observatory”, and with the help of his son Joseph, continued studying variable stars using the Cooke telescope, whilst also carrying out his meteorological duties.
-Being a devout Methodist, Baxendell had the first line from Psalms, chapter 19 (XIX-I, K.J.V) painted around the base of the dome, which enhances its authentic Victorian character for today’s visitors :-
+Being a devout Methodist, Baxendell had the first line from Psalms, chapter 19 (XIX-I, K.J.V) painted around the base of the dome, which enhances its authentic Victorian character for today’s visitors:-